open-AIMS/ereefs-documentation/README.md

 ## <a name="ereefs-platform-overview"></a>AIMS eReefs Platform overview
 Figure 2 shows a conceptual overview of the data workflow that occurs in the AIMS eReefs Platform.
 Model data is pushed from CSIRO models to the National Computing Infrastructure (NCI) THREDDs data services.
+Updated data is then periodically
+<br>**JJ: This could be more clear.
+I understand that it checks for updated data daily and downloads when necessary**
-Updated data is then periodically (checked daily) downloaded by the eReefs-download-manager and temporarily saved to a mirror on Amazon S3.
-The downloads are checked for file corruptions and passed through a NcAggregate preprocessing stage to trim out unwanted variables and depths from the data.
-This significantly shrinks the size of the mirror that must be maintained, leading to significant cost savings, and a reduction in the size of S3 downloads needed for subsequent processing stages.
-Details of the products already processed are recorded in a central database.
+(checked daily) downloaded by the eReefs-download-manager and temporarily saved to a mirror on Amazon S3.
+The downloads are checked for file corruptions and passed through an NcAggregate preprocessing stage to trim out unwanted variables and depths from the data. **JJ: does this mean we aren't processing all available data?
+If so, might be good to explain why** This significantly shrinks the size of the mirror that must be maintained, leading to significant cost savings, and a reduction in the size of S3 downloads needed for subsequent processing stages.
+Details of the products already processed are recorded in a central database. **JJ: why?
+Does this mean that someone else processes these? or do we add the products to the database as we process them?**

-The trimmed mirrored model data is then processed by NcAggregate to calculate temporal aggregate products and other derived exposure products.
+The trimmed mirror model data is then processed by NcAggregate to calculate temporal aggregate products and other derived exposure products.
 Each of these processes pulls data from the S3 mirror then saves the derived data back to S3.
 Each of the aggregate products include a regridding of the raw model data from a curvilinear grid into a regular rectangular grid.
 This increases the file sizes slightly, but allows the data files to then be subsequently read by Desktop GIS applications.

 Visualisations of the trimmed mirror model data and the derived aggregation products are created using NcAnimate.
 This is configured to generate individual maps of aggregation products or a time series of maps in video format.
-All the visualisation products are stored in S3 and a record of their details is saved in the central database.
-These visualisations are made available through a custom Drupal module that provides the User Interface to navigate through the time series of visualisation products.
-This Drupal module discovers the listing and details of all the visualisations through a server side JSON service that allows queries against the central Database.
+All the visualisation products are stored in S3 and a record of their details is saved in the central database. **JJ: I assume this is the same central database referenced earlier.
+It would be good to link to more information about this database.** These visualisations are made available available on the individual product pages (see [example](https://ereefs.aims.gov.au/ereefs-aims/gbr4/temp-wind-salt-current)), through a custom Drupal module that provides the User Interface to navigate through the time series of visualisation products.
+This Drupal module discovers the listing and details of all the visualisations through a server side JSON service that allows queries against the central Database. **JJ: this needs link to details about the JSON service.**

 The Data extraction tool consists of a web GUI application (which is a Javascript application) that talks to backend services that can trigger NcAggregate to generate timeseries extractions of datasets.
 The final extractions are also stored in S3.
+**JJ: what Data extraction tool?
+The tool needs some preable about its purpose**

 ![AIMS eReefs platform overview](./charts/powerpoint-aims-ereefs-platform-overview.png) *Figure 2.
 Overview of the AIMS eReefs Platform*